Acadiana: Demographics

-German and Polish settlers found their way to this area as early as 1721, settling an area that became known as the German Coast.
-They preceded the Acadians.
-Acadiana is home to several Native American tribes, including the Chitimacha, Houma, Tunica-Biloxi, Attakapas, and Coushatta.
-Acadiana also is home to other ethnic groups, including Anglo-Americans, who came into the region in increasing numbers beginning notably with the Louisiana Purchase of 1803.
-Since the late 20th century, political refugees from Southeast Asia (Laos, Vietnam, and Cambodia, among others) have brought their families, cultures, and languages to the area, and have contributed significantly to its fishing industry.

 The region also boasts a large population of Creoles, descendants of the region's original settlers who arrived in Louisiana before and after the arrival of the Acadians.
 In the broadest sense, the term "Creole" has been used to denote anyone who is "native to Louisiana", regardless of race or ethnic origin.
 In this sense, Creoles can identify as black, white, and persons of mixed-race origin.
 The term has also come to denote cultural origins in addition to racial classification.
 While many in Acadiana associate Creoles specifically with those people descended from the gens de couleur libres (free people of color), others cling to the word's original definition, so Creoles of every ethnic background are still present in the region.
-Many Creoles also identify as Cajuns (and vice versa), whereas others reject association with one identity while still claiming the other.
-The two identities have never been mutually exclusive of one another, and documents written in Acadiana throughout the 19th century often make references to Acadiana's "Creole populations" that are understood to include people of Acadian descent.
+Some Creoles also identify as Cajuns (and vice versa), whereas others reject association with one identity while claiming the other.
+Documents written in Acadiana throughout the 19th century often make references to Acadiana's "Creole populations" that are understood to include people of Acadian descent.